ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

-As you can see, only the first three coroutines had printed a message and the others were cancelled by a single  invocation of `job.cancel()`.
-So all we need to do in our hypothetical Android application is to create a parent job object when activity is created, use it for child coroutines, and cancel it when activity is destroyed.
+The first three coroutines printed a message.
+The others were cancelled  via `job.cancel()`.
+In a hypothetical Android application, create a parent job object when the activity is created, use it for child coroutines, and cancel it when activity is destroyed.

 ## Channels